YoussefZeroual/ppi-analyser/README.md

 # PPI Analyser

-A semi-automatic pipeline for the linguistic analysis of **Phrases Préfabriquées d'Interaction** (PPI) in French.
+A semi-automatic pipeline for the linguistic analysis of **Interactional prefabricated sentences (phrases préfabriquées des interactions) ** (PPI) in French.
 The pipeline orchestrates LLM API calls and classical NLP tools (Stanza) to produce structured, human-verifiable analyses of conversational formulae according to the PREFAB project's linguistic annotation grid.

 ---